Investment Calendar: Six Opportunities to Unlock the Right Financing Tools at the Right Time

 At present, many companies in hard-to-abate sectors—such as heavy industry (steel, aluminum and cement), petrochemicals (fertilizer) and heavy transport (road freight, shipping, aviation)—are either already using hydrogen or are considering switching to hydrogen as a feedstock.
 However, most of the hydrogen currently available is produced from fossil fuels and is thus not conducive to decarbonization efforts.
 To enable hydrogen to fulfill its promise as an ally in the clean energy transition will therefore require an ambitious strategy to displace carbon-intensive hydrogen with ‘green’ or ‘clean’ hydrogen generated from renewable sources through electrolysis.

-Consequently, the successful implementation of these ambitious climate plans relies largely on combining renewable energy integration and sector coupling between the power grid and energy-intensive, hard-to-abate sectors.
-Green hydrogen is the missing link between increasing quantities of renewable energy and sector-coupling.
+is the missing link between increasing quantities of renewable energy and sector-coupling.
 In what follows, we examine the roles each stakeholder plays in building a green hydrogen economy, with particular attention to the financing mechanisms enabling the required investments.

 What is needed is for the stakeholders—governments, regulators, utilities, system operators and even private off-takers—to connect and start building momentum toward a green hydrogen economy at scale.